MicrosoftDocs/win32/desktop-src/NetTtCimProv/reset-msft-net6to4configuration.md

 ---
-Description: 'Resets the 6to4 configuration.' ms.assetid: '7272a6a4-a18d-46a0-9c2b-9c27e3a8c49e'
+Description: Resets the 6to4 configuration. ms.assetid: 7272a6a4-a18d-46a0-9c2b-9c27e3a8c49e
-title: 'Reset method of the MSFT\_Net6to4Configuration class'
+title: Reset method of the MSFT\_Net6to4Configuration class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Reset method of the MSFT\_Net6to4Configuration class